MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 In order to support multiple instances effectively, we recommend that you externalize fine-tuning files, such as to a geo-redundant Azure Storage account.
 This will minimize the state stored in the Azure OpenAI service per region.
 Fine-tuning will still need to be done per instance in order to host the model deployment.

-It's important to monitor the required throughput in terms of Tokens per Minute (TPM) and Requests per Minute (RPM) to ensure you have assigned enough TPM from your quota to meet the demand for your deployments and prevent calls to your deployed models from being throttled.
-A gateway such as Azure API Management (APIM) can be deployed in front of your OpenAI service(s) and can be configured for retry in the case of transient errors and throttling.
+It's important to monitor the required throughput in terms of Tokens per Minute (Trusted Platform Module (TPM)) and Requests per Minute (RPM) to ensure you have assigned enough TPM from your quota to meet the demand for your deployments and prevent calls to your deployed models from being throttled.
+A gateway such as Azure API Management (APIM) can be deployed in front of your OpenAI services and can be configured for retry in the case of transient errors and throttling.
 APIM can also be used as a [circuit breaker](/azure/api-management/backends?tabs=bicep#circuit-breaker-preview) to prevent the service from getting overwhelmed with call, exceeding it's quota.

 ### Azure AI Search - reliability